Khomeini's letter to Mikhail Gorbachev: Content

 In his letter, Khomeini congratulated Gorbachev, saying he showed bravery in dealing with the modern world, and praised his reconstruction of Soviet principles.
-He suggested Islam as an alternative to communist ideology and recommended Muslim philosophers such as Ibn Arabi, Avicenna, and Al-Farabi.
+He suggested Islam as an alternative to communist ideology and recommended Muslim philosophers such as Ibn Arabi, Ibn Sina, and Al-Farabi.
+(Note: Attributed to multiple sources:)

 The letter included a prediction about the end of Marxism and the collapse of communism.
 Khomeini stated: "Mr. Gorbachev!
 It is clear to everybody that from now on communism will only have to be found in the museums of world political history, for Marxism cannot meet any of the real needs of mankind.
 Marxism is a materialistic ideology and cannot bring humanity out of the crisis caused by a lack of belief in spirituality, the prime affliction of the human society in the East and the West alike."
-Khomeini warned Gorbachev "against falling into the arms of Western capitalism."
+(Note: Attributed to multiple sources:) Khomeini warned Gorbachev "against falling into the arms of Western capitalism."
 Khomeini further added in the letter that: "The main problem confronting your country is not of private ownership, freedom and economy; your problem is the absence of true faith in God."